Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Appendix

 \subsection{Instructions for Annotation}

 Table~\ref{tab:step1_human} shows the instructions for human annotators to check potential PICQs and their corresponding answers.
-Table~\ref{tab:step2_summarization} shows the instructions for human annotators to write question-focused summarization.
-Table~\ref{tab:step2_identify} shows the instructions for human annotators to annotate the unknown relevant personas
+Table~\ref{tab:step2_summarization} shows the instructions for human annotators to write query-focused summarization.
+Table~\ref{tab:step2_identify} shows the instructions for human annotators to annotate the missing relevant personas